gemeis/SIDHdelegation/README.md

 ```
 magma run.m
 ```
 Note that this does not represent a fully working implementation, but rather an assessment of the computational cost of the delegator.
 In order to verify correctness of the algorithms presented in [1], we further implemented a proof of concept.
-This uses the built-in elliptic curves in Magma and is therefore not optimized.
+This uses the built-in elliptic curves and isogenies from MAGMA and is therefore not optimized.
 To verify correctness, run
 ```
 magma proof-of-concept.m
 ```